 Intervention

 As an educational psychologist and with the benefit of substantial extra training and experience, I would be of the opinion that many of those "Wiggle bums" would now be diagnosed as having ADHD.

-I have seen at first hand on many occasions the dramatic effect medication can have on children who arediagnosed as ADHD.
+I have seen at first hand on many occasions the dramatic effect medication can have on children who are diagnosed with ADHD.
 I would have no hesitation in allowing my own child to be medicated for this condition taking into account the full cost and benefits.
 However, I would not under any circumstances allow my child to be medicated without a more conservative approach be tried first.

 Attention Seeking Behavior

 A child that wants attention will obtain it by some means.
 This is usually done in a positive way; they do a drawing, or perform a play.
 By offering an adult the best of what they have to offer, they seek attention, and this will hopefully allow them to obtain it.
-In general, children who are well adjusted tend to need attention on a little and not very often basis.
-As long as attention is given when needed, which is usually the case, things run smoothly.
+In general, children without any additional needs will require an amount of attention which is manageable for the caregiver; as long as attention is given when needed, things run smoothly.
 However, some children seem to have an insatiable desire for attention; they get positive attention galore yet they want more.
 They misbehave and quickly realise that certain behaviors can't be ignored by adults, meaning they engage in them.
 The class teacher will likely tell you that they spend vast quantities of their time with the child yet it is never enough.
 The child if observed in class, will be engaging in a whole host of activities, all of which appear geared toward getting attention.
-It would be nothing noteworthy for children like this to have the teacher intervene with every 2-3 minutes.
+It would be nothing noteworthy for children like this to have the teacher intervene every 2-3 minutes.

+Intervention